CoconutJJ/AMACSS/a48_study_guide.md

     int * p;

-    *p = 3; // BAD! p doesn't point to a valid location location in memory.
+    *p = 3; // BAD! p doesn't point to a valid location in memory.
             // Attempting to write will trigger SIGSEGV }
 ~~~